Kaushikgopuu/supplychain-hyperledger-fabric/README.md

 Tip: LAN access

 If you want to open the dev server to your LAN, start with `HOST=0.0.0.0` (React) or bind Express to `0.0.0.0`.
 Then access via your machine IP, e.g. `http://192.168.x.x:3000`.

+## Contributing

+Contributions are welcome!
+To propose changes:

+1. Fork the repo and create a new branch: `git checkout -b feat/your-feature`
+2. Make your changes with clear commits
+3. Run and verify locally (see How to run)
+4. Push your branch and open a Pull Request to `main`
+5. Describe the change, screenshots (if UI), and testing steps

+For small fixes, feel free to open an issue or PR directly.